-How much do you (or your kids) know about these powerhouse historymakers?
+12 History-Making Women We're Celebrating With Our Kids This Month (& Always)

-March is Women's History Month, a paltry 31 days set aside to honor the nearly endless contributions of amazing women on this planet, all of whom deserve recognition 365 days a year.
+Welcome to March, aka Women’s History Month, a paltry 31 days in which we honor the nearly endless contributions of amazing women on this planet, all of whom deserve recognition 365 days a year.
 This month, we hail all women who stand — and stood — for progress, even by sitting (on an Alabama bus, that is).
 We honor women who refuse to back down despite threats and danger.
 We remember women who created or continue to create safe spaces for others through powerful words and courageous actions.
-In fact, we're determined to celebrate women's history and the women around us every day.
+In fact, we’re determined to celebrate women’s history and the women around us every day.

 Of course, it’s impossible to write about all of history’s wonderful women at once (we’d be writing until the end of time).
 But just for fun, here’s one shortlist (do you know how hard it is to come up with a shortlist?) of must-know women to teach your kids about, from yesterday’s envelope-pushers to today’s game-changers — all of whom continue to inspire and empower us and our daughters every day.